 Let’s turn back the clock to this time last year.
 I was gearing up for what I thought would be the BEST TEACHING YEAR EVER!
 Why you ask?
-I just knew that flexible seating was going to make my classroom soar to new heights.
-I spent an entire summer shopping for different items to put in my classroom.
-I purchased a couch, side tables, desk lamps, coffee table, recliners, dining room table, 25 misc vintage chairs, high top desk (old art table) with bar stools, new shelves, kidney shaped table – and I really could go on and on.
+Flexible seating was going to make my classroom soar to new heights.
+The entire summer I shopped for different items to put in my classroom.
+First it was a new couch, then side tables, then desk lamps, next coffee table, add recliners, plus a dining room table, add 25 misc vintage chairs, don't forget a high top desk (old art table) with bar stools, yes even new shelves, one kidney shaped table – and I really could go on and on.
 My class looked the part but we fell short, and I quickly realized I had to fix this problem.

 The first day of school was a success.
 The students thought I was awesome and had the coolest classroom ever.
 I had mixed emotions about that.
 My job isn’t to be awesome and have the coolest classroom, it is to be the best teacher I can be.
 I felt like my teaching efforts were already being overshadowed by my amazing classroom decor.
 This didn’t make me feel good inside.
 Day 2 – students were quickly becoming very territorial about their seat.
 I had a huge sign on my board directing students to choose a different seat every day for the first 10 days.
 They could care less.
 They knew where they wanted to sit and they made sure they got to class first to make it happen.
 Needless to say, I spent the first ten minutes of every class rearranging students.